 We recommend using at least Microsoft SQL server 2012 or newer.
 Please note that .NET framework version 4 or newer is required to benefit from all features in Consignor.

 - Download and install Consignor On-premises on the new server: SetupSRV.exe.

 - Enter your SQL credentials when you reach the Create Consignor On-premises Database screen.
 The Database Server Name and the User Password is the instance and the password you created during the SQL server installation.
 If you don't see your Database name in the drop-down menu, try to click Previous and check Advanced Options before clicking Next again.
 Once you have entered the correct information, click Next.
 (If you used the older SQL 2012 version from Consignor, no changes are needed in this step).

 - Click Start to start creating the database.

-- When you launch Consignor for the first time, it will ask for a Product key.
-This is your Installation ID, which you noted down in step 1, point 5.
-Enter the number and click OK.
+- When you launch Consignor for the first time, it will ask for a product key.
+Click Cancel.

 - Consignor will now start and is ready to restore the database.

 Step 4.
 Restore and update the database

 - Go to Tools > Advanced > SQL Explorer.